Moshe-Immerman/Moshe-Immerman/projects.md

 # Jenkins

-- [stateless-jenkins](https://github.com/moshloop/stateless-jenkins) - An opionionated distributed of Jenkins in docker format, bundled with many common plugins and init scripts that bootstrap it from one or more git repo's.
+- [stateless-jenkins](https://github.com/moshloop/stateless-jenkins) - An opionionated distribution of Jenkins in docker format, bundled with many common plugins and init scripts that bootstrap it from one or more git repo's.

 # CLI's

 - [fireviz](https://github.com/moshloop/fireviz) - a tool for modelling firewall rules using Graphviz and then exporting them to CloudFormation or Azure Resource Templates.
 - [systools](https://github.com/moshloop/systools) - a set of bash scripts that simplify bootstrapping newly provisioned instances.
+- [bash-plus](https://github.com/moshloop/bash-plus) - A preprocessor for bash scripts that adds CLI option handling and a common utility library.
 - [db-cli](https://github.com/moshloop/db-cli) - a simple tool for executing SQL against MS SQL, MySQL and PostgreSQL databases without depending on client installs or JDBC drivers.
 - [nexus-cli](https://github.com/moshloop/nexus-cli) - a tool for mirroring a Nexus repository to a local filesystem and/or Amazon S3.